maxifom/eos-abigen/README.md

 ```

 TODO:
-1. Map fields from custom structs in array to correct type
+1. Map fields from custom structs to correct type